dromara/dongle/src/en/crypto/chacha20.md

 # ChaCha20

-ChaCha20 is a modern high-performance stream cipher algorithm that uses a fixed-length `32` bytes key and `12` bytes nonce to encrypt and decrypt data. `dongle` supports standard `ChaCha20` encryption, providing multiple input formats, output formats, and streaming processing capabilities.
+ChaCha20 is a modern high-performance stream cipher algorithm that uses a fixed-length `32` bytes key and `12` bytes nonce to encrypt and decrypt data. `dongle` supports standard and streaming `ChaCha20` encryption, providing multiple input formats, output formats, and streaming processing capabilities.

 ChaCha20 is a symmetric encryption algorithm that uses the same key for both encryption and decryption.
 ChaCha20 as a stream cipher can handle data of any length without data alignment requirements.